rafaqz/DimensionalData.jl/docs/src/developer.md

 - Minimal interface: implementing a dimension-aware type should be easy.
 - Functional style: structs are always rebuilt, and other than the array data, fields are not mutated in place.
+- Laziness.
+Label data correctly, and manipulate them when needed - instead of standardising eagerly.
 - Least surprise: everything works the same as in Base, but with named dims.
 If a method accepts numeric indices or `dims=X` in base, you should be able to use DimensionalData.jl dims.